joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/loading-external-data.md

 <div>

-Once the data has loaded, the `complete` event is dispatched, and the contents of the external document are available to use in the URLLoader’s `data` property, as the following code shows:
+Once the data has loaded, the `complete` event is dispatched, and the contents of the external document are available to use in the URLLoader's `data` property, as the following code shows:

     function completeHandler(event)